 In East Africa, Kisilu and Christina are using the film to strengthen and expand their work in building climate resilient communities locally.
 This involves building earth dams and irrigation projects as well as the community screenings with farmers.
-We aim to use the film as a tool to create an arena where farmers, NGOs and local decision makers can meet for the first time to identify the local challenges, and discuss suitable climate solutions.
+We aim to use the film as a tool to create an arena where farmers, NGOs and local decision makers can meet to identify local challenges and discuss suitable climate solutions.
 Take action by supporting Kisilu and Christina's community work here.

 Thank You For The Rain has helped students around the world better understand the issue of climate change.
 The idea of climate justice is rarely included in the climate change education, and we have made educational toolkits available to be used with the film, linked to national curriculums in UK, the US, Canada and Norway.
 Head on over to our Schools page to learn more!

 There have been a large number of community screenings organized by NGOs, activists and civil society groups around Europe.
 Feedback from organizers suggests that Thank You For The Rain's personal approach to climate change makes a powerful impact on the audiences, and helps bring home an issue that is often seen as complex or distant.
 Want to organize your own screening?
 Read more about Community Screening options here.